 Today’s featured plant is Wild Geranium, Geranium maculatum.

-Wild Geranium is also known as Spotted Geranium, Wood Geranium, Alum Root, Alum Bloom, Old Maid’s Nightcap, Spotted Cranesbill, Wild Cranesbill and Crane’s-bill Geranium.
-Note: These are not related to garden geraniums – different species.
+Wild Geranium is also known as Spotted Geranium, Wood Geranium, Alum Root, Alum Bloom, Old Maid's Nightcap, Spotted Cranesbill, Wild Cranesbill and Crane's-bill Geranium.
+Note: These are not related to garden geraniums, Pelargonium hortorum, which have rounded leaves shaped more like a lily pad.
+There are domesticated varieties of the genus Geranium.

 Range and Identification of Wild Geranium